Hosamov/exclusions-db/README.md

 - Implemented and tested ability for users (who have opted in) to receive email notifications for newly added exclusion orders.

+## 11/8/2023
+- Add a new users/:user/reset_password GET route for sending users a reset password email for users to reset their own password.
+It is still in the "brainstorm" phase.

+## 11/9/2023
+- Removed users/:user/reset_password GET Route
+- Added /reset_password POST route

 ## PLANNED CHANGES/FEATURES:
 - Include list of RCWs/Policy points to choose from during exclusion creation process.
 - Add sort by expiring soon.